-- 2.19 The process of applying the parking standard in Table 3 should be completed prior to the discounting recommended in Table 4.
-These reduced standards will provide the basis for negotiations in these areas, as specific sites will have individual characteristics which need to be considered. - 2.20 The introduction of residential uses into Central Stevenage will create several mixed-use development sites in the coming years.
+- 2.19 Within each range, the higher percentage represents the maximum level of parking provision.
+The level of provision will normally be expected to fall within the range shown.
+The process of applying the parking standard in Table 3 should be completed prior to the discounting recommended in Table 4.
+The reduced standards will provide the basis for negotiations in these areas, as specific sites will have individual characteristics which need to be considered. - 2.20 The introduction of residential uses into Central Stevenage will create several mixed-use development sites in the coming years.
 Where practical the Council will encourage the shared use of public parking facilities between different uses to maximise housing density and minimise land occupied by parking.
 Where residential use is proposed as part of a mixed-use development, e.g. housing over shops, car parking provision for the methodology in Section 4 of this document should be followed.